 The Professional Hunter (PH) is a title bestowed on the men and women who guide and organize hunting expeditions all over the world today.
-It's tradition can be traced back almost a century to R. J. Cunninghame; Theodore Roosevelt's Professional Hunter on his famous Safari of 1909-1910.
+Its tradition can be traced back almost a century to R. J. Cunningham; Theodore Roosevelt's Professional Hunter on his famous safari of 1909-1910.
 The tradition is continued today by countless men and women who guide visiting sportsmen on hunting safaris throughout the world, but especially in Africa.
 This is not a title which is easily earned.
 In most African countries today, Professional Hunters are licensed by the game department and undergo extensive training and testing.
-The PH assumes complete responsibility for the safari; to include the safety of the clients and crew.
-He must also be able to organize a camp, fix a broken vehicle, judge the horns of an antelope at more than 300 yards, be familiar with all manner of firearms, and stop a charging Buffalo at close quarters if necessary.
-The names which might come to mind might make for a long list, and to try to determine which might be the best would surely be cause for argument while sitting around the “bush tv” (campfire); but here a few of the “greats”.
+The PH assumes complete responsibility for the safari, which includes the safety of the clients and crew.
+He must also be able to organize a camp, fix a broken vehicle, judge the horns of an antelope at more than 300 yards, be familiar with all manner of firearms, and stop a charging buffalo at close quarters if necessary.
+The names which might come to mind might make for a long list, and to try and determine which might be the best would surely be cause for argument while sitting around the “bush TV” (campfire); but here a few of the “greats”:

 Frederick Courtney Selous was born in London, England on 31 December 1851.
-He was a British Army Officer, explorer, hunter, and conservationist, famous for his exploits in south and east Africa.
+He was a British Army Officer, explorer, hunter, and conservationist, famous for his exploits in southern and east Africa.
 He was one of five children born to an aristocratic family of third generation French-Huguenot heritage.
-His real life exploits inspired Sir H. Rider Haggard's fictional character, Allan Quartermain, of King Solomon's Mines fame.
+His real-life exploits inspired Sir H. Rider Haggard's fictional character, Allan Quartermain, of "King Solomon's Mines" fame.
 He was a good friend to Theodore Roosevelt as well as Cecil Rhodes.
-At age 42 he married the 20-year-old Marie Catherine Gladys Maddy, the daughter of a clergyman and had two sons, Bruce and Harold.
+At age 42 he married the 20-year-old Marie Catherine Gladys Maddy, the daughter of a clergyman, and had two sons, Bruce and Harold.
 It is a little known fact that Selous also had children by at least three African wives.
-He married an Ndebele woman from Southern Rhodesia and had a daughter, Magdalen born in 1874; a Tswana woman from what is now Botswana gave him a son, John, in 1900; and a woman of the Manyika tribe from eastern Zimbabwe gave him another son, Frederick.
-Although he never publicly acknowledged his half-caste children, he paid for their educations and left them a considerable amount of property in Bulawayo and Salisbury (which is now Harare).
+He married a Ndebele woman from Southern Rhodesia and had a daughter, Magdalen, born in 1874; a Tswana woman (from today's Botswana) gave him a son, John, in 1900; and a woman of the Manyika tribe from eastern Zimbabwe gave him another son, Frederick.
+Although he never publicly acknowledged his half-caste children, he paid for their educations and left them a considerable amount of property in Bulawayo and Salisbury (now Harare).

-While his exploits as a soldier and explorer are far to extensive to recount here, he is probably best remembered as one of the world's most revered big game hunters.
-His Safaris in Africa are well documented but he in fact pursued his passion for hunting all over the world.
+While his exploits as a soldier and explorer are far too extensive to recount here, he is probably best remembered as one of the world's most revered big game hunters.
+His safaris in Africa are well-documented, but he in fact pursued his passion for hunting all over the world.
 His exploits are filled with accounts of trespassing, poaching, and brawling all over eastern and southern Africa.
-He left England in 1871 at the age of 19 years with only 400 English pounds in his pocket bound for Africa.
-His goal was to earn a living as a professional elephant hunter and by age 25 he was known all over southern Africa as one of the most successful ivory hunters of the day.
-Selous, the naturalist collected and catalogued virtually every species of African mammal species.
-While he did not lead Roosevelt's hunting expedition of 1909 he was a member and largely responsible for organizing the logistics of that famous safari.
-In 1907 he founded “The Shikar Club”, a big-game hunter's association that could probably be considered the first “Safari Club” and Professional Hunter's Association.
+He left England in 1871 at the age of 19 years with only 400 English pounds in his pocket, bound for Africa.
+His goal was to earn a living as a professional elephant hunter and, by age 25, he was known all over southern Africa as one of the most successful ivory hunters of the day.
+Selous the naturalist collected and cataloged virtually every species of African mammal species.
+While he did not lead Roosevelt's hunting expedition of 1909, he was a member and largely responsible for organizing the logistics of that famous safari.
+In 1907 he founded “The Shikar Club”, a big game hunter's association that could probably be considered the first “Safari Club” and Professional Hunter's Association.

-Philip Percival was one of the earliest established professional hunters, respected by all, he became one of the highest paid hunters of his day.
+Philip Percival was one of the earliest established professional hunters.
+Respected by all, he became one of the highest paid hunters of his day.

 Harry joined Ker & Downey Safaris in 1949, which eventually became Ker, Downey, & Selby Safaris in Botswana.
-In 1951, Selbey took Robert Ruark and his wife on safari in Tanganyika (now Tanzania) which resulted in Ruarks's book, “Horn of the Hunter” – one of the most widely read books ever written about African hunting and safari life.
-This book literally put Harry “on the map”, created a demand to hunt with Selby so great that bookings had to be made three to four years in advance.
-Ruark's subsequent trips to Africa netted another book entitled “Something of Value” which is a fictional novel whose principal character is based on Harry's persona and life experiences.
-Ruark continued to hunt with Selby throughout the 1950's sometimes returning two to three times in a year.
-In 1962, with the future of hunting in Kenya uncertain, Harry moved to a little known country called Bechuanaland (now Botswana) again joining Ker & Downey.
-Negotiating with the government and securing a concession of nearly 10,000 square miles along the northern edge of the Okavango Delta, Harry and his partners took up the safari trade in Botswana.
+In 1951, Selby took Robert Ruark and his wife on safari in Tanganyika (now Tanzania), which resulted in Ruark's book “Horn of the Hunter”, one of the most widely read books ever written about African hunting and safari life.
+This book put Harry on the map, creating a demand to hunt with Selby so great that bookings had to be made three to four years in advance.
+Ruark's subsequent trips to Africa netted another book entitled “Something of Value”, which is a fictional novel whose principal character is based on Harry's persona and life experiences.
+Ruark continued to hunt with Selby throughout the 1950's, sometimes returning two to three times a year.
+In 1962, with the future of hunting in Kenya uncertain, Harry moved to a little-known country called Bechuanaland (current day Botswana), again joining Ker & Downey.
+Negotiating with the government and securing a concession of nearly 10 000 square miles along the northern edge of the Okavango Delta, Harry and his partners took up the safari trade in Botswana.

 Harry Selby is truly an icon among professional hunters.
 While his professional hunting days are over, he still enjoys his time in the bush, walking among the big game, sleeping in tented camps, and just enjoying the events of each day he spends in the field.
-Harry's exploits will be the topic of conversation around bush campfires as long as the big game still roams the plains and bush of the “Dark Continent.”
+Harry's exploits will be the topic of conversation around bush campfires as long as the big game still roams the plains and bush of the 'dark continent'.